Club Tropicana

-"Club Tropicana" is a single by English pop duo Wham!, released on 22 July 1983 on Innervision Records.
+"Club Tropicana" is a single by English pop duo Wham!, released by Innervision Records on 22 July 1983.
 It was written by members George Michael and Andrew Ridgeley.

-History
+Background

 "Club Tropicana" was written in 1981 in Ridgeley's living room, before the band or bandname had been fully established, and was the second Wham! song they came up with after the initial "Wham Rap!".
 The initial song inspiration came from their excitement over the glamour and escapism of the then burgeoning New Romantic club scene, and Michael, Ridgeley and Shirlie Holliman's occasional visits to one such club in London, Le Beat Route.
 The song's lyrical theme was then expanded to also include the hedonism of summery Club 18-30 holidays, whilst musically fusing a Latin jazz rhythm with a groove inspired by the Gap Band's "Burn Rubber on Me".

-Synopsis

 The song was a mild departure from Wham!'s previous singles, which had all been motivated by social or political issues.
-"Club Tropicana", however, was a homage to the infamous Pikes Hotel Ibiza, frequented by Freddie Mercury and the Wham! boys themselves, the video was shot at Pikes.
+"Club Tropicana", however, was an homage to the infamous Pikes Hotel, Ibiza, frequented by Freddie Mercury and the Wham! boys themselves.
+Club scenes in the video were shot at Pikes.

 Chart performance

-The song was released in July 1983 and peaked at No. 4 in the UK, going on to become the 39th best selling single of 1983.
+"Club Tropicana" was released in July 1983 and peaked at No. 4 in the UK, going on to become the 39th best selling single of 1983.
 It was the fourth and final single to be taken from the album Fantastic.
 Wham! then achieved four UK No. 1 singles before splitting at their height in 1986.

 Other releases

-The song was also included on the compilation album The Final and on Michael's greatest hits album Twenty Five.
+"Club Tropicana" was also included on the compilation album The Final and on Michael's greatest hits album Twenty Five.

 B-side

-The B-side, "Blue (Armed with Love)", is a semi-instrumental dub track, which was cut once the Fantastic album was finished – Michael was involved as sole producer.
+The B-side, "Blue", is a semi-instrumental dub track, which was cut once the Fantastic album was finished–Michael was involved as sole producer.
 Michael and Ridgeley spent the 11 hours they had available putting the track together, but it wasn't fully finished and ended up being released in its incomplete state as a B-side.
 During their Club Fantastic and Big tours, Wham! performed a more developed version of the song, complete with sung verses.
 This version was released as "Blue (Live in China)" on their 1986 LP Music from the Edge of Heaven as well as the B-side of 1985's single release of "Last Christmas".
 "Blue" was first available on CD on volume 12 of the So80s compilation series in 2019 and on streaming services in 2023 with the edition of The Singles: Echoes from the Edge of Heaven, the duo's last compilation album released.